Tuee22/effectful/documents/engineering/code_quality.md

 1. **Not Business Logic**: Configuration is infrastructure concern, lives outside purity constraints

-   - Settings MAY be passed to infrastructure constructors (DatabaseManager, RedisClientFactory)
+   - Settings MAY be passed to infrastructure constructors (e.g., RedisClientFactory) when building effect interpreter inputs
    - Settings MUST NOT be accessed in effect programs (programs remain pure)
    - Settings MUST NOT be passed to interpreters (interpreters use configured resources)

+### Doctrine 8: Pure Interpreter Assembly (Core Primitives First)

+- **SSoT**: `architecture.md#pure-interpreter-assembly-doctrine`.
+- **Rule**: Express startup/config flows (middleware, routing, pools, observability) as pure effect programs composed from core effectful primitives; demos add domain overlays but do not fork core effects.
+- **Interpreter boundary**: Keep impure interpreter code minimal—map effect data to I/O and return typed handles/tokens (`Result[T, E]`), no ambient globals.

 1. **No Singletons**: Settings MUST NOT be module-level singletons